 3. Client Obligations.

 3.1 Authorization.
 For the purposes set forth in this Agreement, Client is responsible for ensuring that Client or its End User are authorized to provide data to Urjanet, and Urjanet is authorized to collect data on behalf of the Client or its End Users.
 Client certifies that it will obtain the End User’s explicit authorization, pursuant to a clear and conspicuous notice, to permit Client and Urjanet to access and use the Data Feed for analytical, trending, business intelligence, or other appropriate services, and for other purposes permitted by law.
-Client will include language such as the following to which an individual End User must specifically consent: “I hereby authorize (Name of Client) and its service provider to use my credentials to access my utility account information and use the utility information in connection with my transaction with (Name of Client) and to utilize the information in a depersonalized manner for any purpose permitted by law.”
+Client will include language such as the following to which an individual End User must specifically consent: “I hereby authorize (Name of Client) and its service provider to use my credentials to access my utility account information and use the utility information in connection with my transaction with (Name of Client) and to utilize the information for any purpose permitted by law.”
 Client recognizes that failure to obtain such authorization may result in irreparable harm to Urjanet and, notwithstanding anything else in this Agreement to the contrary, shall be liable for any losses, costs or expenses that Urjanet may suffer from its failure to obtain such authorization.